atdiep/Password-Generator/README.md

 Click 'Confirm' for Yes or 'Cancel' for No.

-After the criteria are chosen, Click 'Generate Password' button again to create a new password.
+After the criteria are chosen, Click 'Generate Password' button to create a new password.

 If the user wishes to copy the password, click on 'Copy to Clipboard' button.